lucas-richards/Solitaire-with-cards/README.md

 - JavaScript

 ### User Stories

-MVP - Minimum Viable Product
-(The leaste amount of work required to release a prototype of our app)

 As a user, I want to be able to...

 - click the main deck of cards and see the card on top